Skip to content

 What is the best color tools software in 2026?

-Based on our analysis of features, user reviews, and overall value, DaVinci Resolve ranks as the #1 color tools tool in 2026 with a score of 92/100.
-Other top-rated options include Adobe Lightroom and Final Cut Pro.
+Based on our analysis of features, user reviews, and overall value, Adobe Lightroom ranks as the #1 color tools tool in 2026.
+Other top-rated options include Final Cut Pro and Capture One.

 Are there free color tools tools available?

 Yes!
-DaVinci Resolve, Coolors, Adobe Color offer free plans.
+Coolors, Adobe Color, Khroma offer free plans.
 In total, 6 of the top 10 color tools tools have free or freemium pricing options.

 How do you rank color tools tools?